Great Britain women's national rugby sevens team

-The Great Britain national rugby sevens team is the women's Olympic representative team of Great Britain at the rugby sevens tournament at the Summer Olympic Games.
+The Great Britain women's national rugby sevens team is the women's international rugby 7s team that is the representative team of Great Britain.
 The team played their first competitive match at the 2016 Summer Olympics after England finished in an Olympic qualifying place at the World Rugby Women's Sevens Series.

 They qualified for the 2020 Summer Olympics through England winning the 2019 Rugby Europe Women's Sevens Olympic Qualifying Tournament in Kazan.
 Great Britain finished in fourth place after losing in the bronze medal match to Fiji.
 They participated at the 2021 Canada Women's Sevens and won the tournament back to back in Vancouver and Edmonton.

-Olympic history
+History

 When rugby sevens was admitted to the Summer Olympics in 2009, it was unknown how Great Britain could qualify.
 England, Wales and Scotland; three of the four nations that make up the United Kingdom that Great Britain represents at the Olympics, all compete separately within international sevens competition.
 It was suggested that if any of them finished in an Olympic qualifying spot then Great Britain would qualify through them.
 However, the International Olympic Committee (IOC) and International Rugby Board (IRB) clarified that Great Britain must select only one nation to be the only one able to obtain qualification as it was viewed that the three individual nations could give Great Britain three chances to qualify compared with other nations only having one.
 The individual British rugby unions selected England to be the lead nation due to their professional sevens set-up.
 This also meant that Wales and Scotland could no longer participate in the repecharge competition on behalf of the Sevens Women Grand Prix Series if they qualified due to participation in the repecharge being limited to nations who could qualify for the Olympics.
 England secured Great Britain's qualification to the 2016 Summer Olympics by finishing fourth in the 2015 World Rugby Women's Sevens Series after defeating the United States in the third place playoff in Amsterdam.

 Following qualification for the 2016 Summer Olympics, a new Great Britain Sevens organization was set up called GB Rugby Sevens.
 Despite England being the nation that qualified Great Britain for the Olympics, it was announced that the Welsh Rugby Union and the Scottish Rugby Union would join the Rugby Football Union for Women in forming the executive board and committee to decide the selection of the team.
 In May 2015, Joe Lydon was appointed as the performance manager responsible for recruiting the head coach for the Great Britain women's rugby sevens team.